-Arora, S, Goodall, S, Viney, R & Einfeld, S 2019, 'Using discrete choice experiment methods to estimate the value of informal care: the case of children with intellectual disability', PharmacoEconomics, vol. 37, no. 4, pp. 501-511.View/Download from: UTS OPUS or Publisher's site
+Arora, S, Goodall, S, Viney, R & Einfeld, S 2019, 'Using discrete choice experiment methods to estimate the value of informal care: the case of children with intellectual disability', PharmacoEconomics, vol. 37, no. 4, pp. 501-511.View/Download from: Publisher's site

-Teague, SJ, Newman, LK, Tonge, BJ & Gray, KM 2018, 'Caregiver Mental Health, Parenting Practices, and Perceptions of Child Attachment in Children with Autism Spectrum Disorder', JOURNAL OF AUTISM AND DEVELOPMENTAL DISORDERS, vol. 48, no. 8, pp. 2642-2652.View/Download from: UTS OPUS or Publisher's site
+Teague, SJ, Newman, LK, Tonge, BJ & Gray, KM 2018, 'Caregiver Mental Health, Parenting Practices, and Perceptions of Child Attachment in Children with Autism Spectrum Disorder', JOURNAL OF AUTISM AND DEVELOPMENTAL DISORDERS, vol. 48, no. 8, pp. 2642-2652.View/Download from: Publisher's site

-Arora, S, Roxburgh, A, Bruno, R, Nielsen, S & Burns, L 2013, 'A cross-sectional analysis of over-the-counter codeine use amongst an Australian sample of people who regularly inject drugs', Drug and Alcohol Review, vol. 32, no. 6, pp. 574-581.View/Download from: UTS OPUS or Publisher's site
+Arora, S, Roxburgh, A, Bruno, R, Nielsen, S & Burns, L 2013, 'A cross-sectional analysis of over-the-counter codeine use amongst an Australian sample of people who regularly inject drugs', Drug and Alcohol Review, vol. 32, no. 6, pp. 574-581.View/Download from: Publisher's site

 Introduction and Aims.
 The study aims to examine the medical and non-medical use of over-the-counter (OTC) codeine combination drugs in a sample of people who inject drugs; and to examine risk factors associated with exceeding therecommended dose of OTC codeine, including the experience of pain.
 Design and Methods.
 This study analysed annual survey data from a convenience sample of people who inject drugs in Australia who are interviewed for the Illicit Drug Reporting System.
 People who have injected drugs (n = 902) on at least a monthly basis in the preceding six months across Australia were interviewed.Participants were asked about their use of OTC codeine and their experience of pain.
 Results.
 One third (35%) of participants had used OTC codeine in the preceding six months and 52% (95% confidence interval 48.755.3) of this group had exceeded the recommended dose on their last occasion of use.This clearly places them at increased risk of harms associated with toxicity from the accompanying analgesic found in combination codeine products.
 Multivariate analyses demonstrated that those exceeding the recommended codeine dose of OTC codeine were more likely to be experiencing moderate to very severe pain.
 Discussion and Conclusion.
 There is a need to evaluate the approach to pain management in this population.
 Greater pharmacist involvement, real-time monitoring of sales, the development of screening tools to identify those at risk of harm and further education of primary care practitioners could be beneficial in reducing the risk of harm associated with these medications for all users of OTC codeine, including people who inject drugs.